NuCivic/data-openFDA/README.md

   2. Uncheck "Use the default logo".
   3. Click "Choose File" and select your desired logo.
   4. Click "Save configuration".
-4. Add "Open Data Federal Agency Extras module" to the git repo and push, then visit Admin > Modules and enable it.

 Testing Deployment
 ------------------